Jarmander333/vlc-video-shuffler/README.md

 It requires a bit of setup before you should compile it!

-* Make sure you have VideoLAN VLC installed. https://www.videolan.org/
+* Make sure you have VideoLAN VLC and Python3 installed. https://www.videolan.org/ | https://www.python.org/downloads/

 * Make sure that in the source code you add in your videos after the "vlc ", or else when you run the program, nothing will happen.

-* If you have, say, 13 videos you want to randomize, edit the source code to make the rand() statement read "rand() % 13", and add some more "if-else" statements to it!
+* If you have, say, 13 videos you want to randomize, edit the source code to make the rand() statement read "rand() % 13", and add some more "if-else" statements, and more strings, and then you have 13 videos!

 * If you want to randomize video outside the source directory of the videos, specify a directory like this, "system("vlc /home/user/movies/video01.mp4");",